rasundsbak/rtd-tutorial/docs/source/06_pegasus.rst

 .. _06 pegasus:
-06 Pegasus XSum with simple summarization and setup for multiple summarizations
+06 Pegasus XSum simple and more advanced summarization
 =================================
 .. index:: noko